kristobruh/SARP/README.md

 You can use `example_target.gpkg` to try out the script, or use your own target.

 ### 3. Configure arguments
 In `arguments.txt`,set up your preferred arguments.
 It is good to start with a short timeframe, e.g. 10 days and `GRD_HD` processing processingLevel and GRD as `process``, to configure the packages.
 See the file for more descriptions on the parameters.
+Note: If you use a predefined process, there is no need to define the individual parameters separately.

 ### 4. Run:
 To run, you need to navigate to /sarp/SARP/.
 The basic command is: